Home » Safety Measures

 Dr. Toyotaka IGUCHI

-Dr. Toyotaka Iguchi is a hematologist/oncologist, a Councilor/ Board Certified Member/ Attending Hematologist of the Japanese Society of Hematology , and a Board Certified Member/ Fellow of the Japanese Society of Internal Medicine, who graduated from Keio University, School of Medicine.
-He played American Football as a Running Back/Line Backer, and enjoyed triathlon as a hobby.
+Dr. Toyotaka Iguchi is a hematologist/oncologist, a Councilor/ Board Certified Member/ Attending Hematologist of the Japanese Society of Hematology, and a Board Certified Member/ Fellow of the Japanese Society of Internal Medicine, who graduated from Keio University, School of Medicine.
+He played American Football as a Running Back/Line Backer and enjoys triathlon as a hobby.

 Dr. Yoko IGUCHI